OSHA 1910 - General Industry

 This regulation governs ladders that are fixed in place and used regularly in commercial environments.
 It discusses the types of materials to be used, the structural load the ladders must hold, and the setting and materials into which they can be attached.

-This section will discuss the specifications for the safe design of fixed general industrial stairs, including interior and exterior stairs around machinery, tanks, and other equipment, and stairs leading to or from floors, platforms or pits.
+This section will discuss the specifications for the safe design of fixed general industrial stairs, including interior and exterior stairs around machinery, tanks, and other equipment, and stairs leading to or from floor, platforms, or pits.

 1910.28 - Duty to have fall protection and falling object protection

-This regulation address the duty to provide fall protection for each employee exposed to fall hazards.
+This regulation addresses the duty to provide fall protection for each employee exposed to fall hazards.
 It particularly covers when fall protection is needed and at what heights.